-In the case of a permanent exclusion, the parents/carers must be informed in the letter from the panel of how they can make an application to an Independent Review Panel to St Luke Academies Trust.
+In the case of a permanent exclusion, the parents/carers must be informed in the letter from the panel of how they can make an application to an Independent Review Panel to Our Lady Immaculate Catholic Academies Trust.
+Notices to parents confirming details of where their application for an independent review panel should be sent and should make it clear that parents are entitled to bring a friend or representative to the review.

-Where parents make an application against a permanent exclusion to an Independent Review Panel after the governing body meeting they can only uphold the decision, recommend that the governing body reconsider their decision, or quash the decision and direct the governing body reconsider the exclusion again.
+Where parents make an application against a permanent exclusion to an Independent Review Panel after the governing body meeting, they can only:

+- uphold the decision, - recommend that the governing body reconsider their decision, or - quash the decision and direct the governing body reconsider the exclusion again.

 The Independent Review Panel cannot direct reinstatement, only the Governing body and the First Tier Tribunal can reinstate.

-When sent back to governors and recommended to reconsider or the decision quashed and direct the governing body to reconsider this has to take place 10 days from the date of receipt of the outcome of the Independent Review Panel, it is then the decision of the governing body to review the decision not to reinstate and write to the parent, Head Teacher and local authority of their decision without delay.
+When sent back to governors and recommended to reconsider or the decision quashed and direct the governing body to reconsider, this has to take place 10 days from the date of receipt of the outcome of the Independent Review Panel.
+It is then the decision of the governing body to review the decision not to reinstate and write to the parent, Head Teacher and local authority of their decision without delay.